LearnMetabarcoding/LearnMetabarcoding/sphinx/source/otu_phylogeny/otu_trees/tree_viewing.rst

 Rerooting a tree in Dendroscope
 ===============================

 To reroot a tree you in Dendroscope you must first select the branch that you want to set as root.
-If you already have something selected, clear it by going to :menuselection:`Select --> Deselect`.
+If you already have something selected, clear it by going to :menuselection:`Select --> Deselect All`.
 Then select the branch you want to set as root with your cursor.
 The below screenshot shows an example of a selected branch.

 .. image:: dendroscope_selected.png
     :align: center